alannahharnden/python-project-biol668/README.md

 # Python Project - BIOL668
 ## Description
-This is a completed Python and Biopython project for the BIOL 668 course taught by DSK at San Diego State.
+This is a completed Python and Biopython project for the BIOL 668 course taught by Dr. Scott Kelley at San Diego State.
 Through these exercises, students become familar with object-oriented proramming and gain experience with Biopython.
 - Required data and files:
   - KRAS.fasta
   - Kras_genbank.gb